How to Plan a 3-Day Trip to Zhangjiajie

 Day 3: Tianmen Mountain and Zhangjiajie Departure

-Get to the lower Tianmen Mountain cable car station in downtown before 8am to avoid the long lines.
+Get to the lower Tianmen Mountain cable car station downtown before 8 am to avoid the long lines.
 Then, take the world’s longest cableway to get to the peak of Tianmen Mountain.
 The ride takes 28 minutes and offers gorgeous views of Tianmen Mountain, Tianmen Cave, and the dangerous 99-hairpin-turn mountain road.

-Your Tianmen Mountain tour will end up with a crazy drive down through an 11-km mountain road.
-It declines 1100 meters with 99 bends, and hairpin turns.
+Your Tianmen Mountain tour will end with a crazy drive down an 11-km mountain road.
+It declines 1100 meters with 99 bends and hairpin turns.

 In the afternoon, go to the airport/train station for departure and head to your next destination.